 Call us today, 24 hours a day, at (714) 783-2205.
 The initial meeting is always free and we’ll work on a contingency basis where you will not have to pay our firm anything unless we win your case.

-One common example of a work comp claim for construction workers are musculoskeletal disorders.
-MSDs build up over time from the injured person’s motions, tasks or assignment on the job such as twisting, bending, exerting too much force or working in an uncomfortable position.
+One common example of a work comp claim for construction workers is musculoskeletal disorders.
+MSDS build up over time from the injured person’s motions, tasks or assignments on the job such as twisting, bending, exerting too much force or working in an uncomfortable position.
 Be sure to call our firm today to inquire about your workmen comp claim and schedule the free initial consultation to discuss the job injury.

 We will answer all your questions including if you are wondering how State Disability Insurance (SDI) works, what the workman comp benefits would be specifically for you, and how much a workers’ comp lawyer costs or how much a work injury attorney costs?
 You will not have to pay anything unless and until we win your case.